JohnaDev/portfolio/README.md

 Experienced **Android Developer** with a strong background in building and maintaining native Android applications and mobile games.
 Skilled in **Kotlin**, **Java**, **Jetpack Compose**, and modern Android frameworks.
-Passionate about crafting high-quality, maintainable, and user-centered apps — from healthcare solutions to mobile games.
+Passionate about crafting high quality, maintainable, and user centered apps — from healthcare solutions to mobile games.

 ---